 Sukuh Temple is only about 50 km from Solo, 1.5 hours ride by car.
 For convenience, visitors better rent a car or motorcycle to get to Candi Sukuh.
 Starting off from Solo, the route is Jl.
 Raya Solo-Tawangmangu – Jl.
 Lawu – Jl.
 Karangpandan-Ngargoyoso – Jl.
 Sukuh Temple.

 Visitors can walk from the entrance gate to the temple.
 The track is slightly uphill about 1 kilometer long.
-There are also some motorcycles available to rent to get to the entrance gate.
+But there are also some motorcycles available to rent to get to the entrance gate.

 Address & Location